Five Year Forward View: Publication and reception

-The fact that the word “competition” does not appear once in the document was hailed by a victory by Labour.
+The fact that the word “competition” does not appear once in the document was hailed as a victory by Labour.

 Stevens said that the health service would have to break out of its “narrow confines” and promote healthy lifestyles.
 Employers are key to promoting better health in the population and there should be incentives to encourage participation in Weight Watchers-type schemes.

 The plan includes a focus on the health of NHS staff, saying that three quarters of hospitals fail to make available nutritious food for nurses and other workers on night shifts.
 Stevens said NHS staff should set an example by leading healthier lifestyles as part of a drive to improve the health of the nation.
 He pledged to get junk food out of hospital canteens.

 The plan also pays far more attention to the potential for technological innovation using the internet and mobile phone and apps than any previous NHS document.
 Technology, it envisages, will enable self-management, integration and patient centred care.
 This has already been done by the Modality Partnership which is given a favourable mention in the document.
 It already conducts 75 per cent of consultations remotely using phone or Skype.
 Patients have an electronic care plan they can manage themselves, and digital access to consultant advice.

 According to Nick Timmins it is the first NHS document he could recall that said NHS structures did not have to be the same everywhere.